coolcourd/migbin/readme.md

 Prompts you for a list of imap lines and creates email accounts for you.
 Does not play nicely with some passwords.
 #### mailsync
 syncs etc and mail
+#### phpver
+gives you a list of ea-php versions installed on the server and lets you pick one
 #### matchdbimport
 imports the matching sql file from ~/migration/dbs.
 #### miginstall